google/docsy/README.md

 hugo server --themesDir ../..
 ```

-Note that you need the `themesDir` flag because the site files are inside the theme repo.
+Note that you need the `themesDir` flag when running Hugo because the site files are inside the theme repo.